Join up and enhance UEA’s publishing activity

 Streamline and improve pathways to impact for the REF

-Provide an invaluable teaching resource in preparation for the TEF
+Provide an invaluable creative/practice-based learning resource

 Will be a challenger brand for HE and academic publishing

 Further improve UEA’s employability offer

 to hear your ideas.
 We are interested in publishing in its broadest sense:

 Short monographs - single or co-authored

 Full-length monographs - single or co-authored

 Performance work for audio/visual recording

 Creative writing, creative/critical writing, life-writing; fiction, poetry, non-fiction; essays, journalism and everything in between for Boiler House Press